 For administrators: For a typical policy that gives access to instance pools and instance configurations, see Let users manage Compute instance configurations, instance pools, and cluster networks.

 - Open the navigation menu.
 Under Core Infrastructure, go to Compute and click Instance Configurations.

-- In the list of instance configurations, find the instance configuration you want to delete.
+- Click the instance configuration that you want to delete.

 Click Delete, and then click Delete Instance Configuration.

 For information about using the API and signing requests, see REST APIs and Security Credentials.
 For information about SDKs, see Software Development Kits and Command Line Interface.

 Use the DeleteInstanceConfiguration operation to delete an instance configuration.